Qualified Transportation Fringe Benefits (QTFB)

 How Do I Make Changes or Stop My Deduction?

 You can make changes to your QTFB deduction at any time throughout the year.
 To make a change, log in to your HR Self-Service account.
 On the left side of the menu select Benefits, Qualified Transportation, Enroll, Change or Stop, then follow the on-screen instructions.
-You may also make changes by faxing the CS-1776 QTFB Enrollment Form to the MI HR Service Center at 517-241-5892.
+You may also call the MI HR Service Center at 877-766-6447.